Telos-Project/ONE/README.md

 #### 2.7.2 - JS API

-A JS based parser and serializer for ONE and ONE+ is available on npm under the package name "one-lang", and via the following CDN link:
+A JS based parser and serializer for ONE and ONE+ is available on npm under the package name "one-parser", and via the following CDN link:

     https://cdn.jsdelivr.net/gh/Telos-Project/ONE/Code/oneLang.js